jaroslavpsenicka/la-casa-software/README.md

 yarn install
 yarn server
 ```
-To run the server tests, please make sure the server is running
+To run the server tests, please make sure the server (`yarn server`) is running
 ```
 yarn test-server
 ```